donaldboulton/minimal-mistakes/_posts/2018-03-27-post-Website-Tweaks.md

 If you are using a Webview to fetch and display web content in your application, you may need to provide additional configuration flags to ensure that the HTTP cache is enabled, its size is set to a reasonable number to match your use case, and that the cache is persisted.
 Check the platform documentation and confirm your settings!

-{% cloudinary onethird /assets/images/pages/performance/http-request.png caption = "Http-request" %}
+{% cloudinary onethird /assets/images/pages/performance/http-request.png alt="Http-request" %}

 When the server returns a response it also emits a collection of HTTP headers, describing its content-type, length, caching directives, validation token, and more.
 For example, in the above exchange the server returns a 1024 byte response, instructs the client to cache it for up to 120 seconds, and provides a validation token (x234dff) that can be used after the response has expired to check if the resource has been modified.